-Alternative A: No Action Alternative B: Hydrologic Restoration and Minimal Wetland Restoration Alternative C: Hydrologic Restoration and Fullest Possible Extent of Wetland Restoration (Preferred Alternative) Fish and Wildlife Dyke Marsh would continue to provide suitable habitat for invertebrates, as well as juvenile and adult fish species.
+Alternative A: No Action Alternative B: Hydrologic Restoration and Minimal Wetland Restoration Alternative C: Hydrologic Restoration and Fullest Possible Extent of Wetland Restoration (Preferred Alternative) Fish and Wildlife juvenile and adult fish species.
 However, the amount of habitat available for use by fish and wildlife would continue to slowly decline over time with the loss of marsh due to erosion.
 Some of these species are species of concern; these species and other unusual species such as the marsh wren would be adversely affected.
 As a result of the loss of marsh under this alternative and the associated magnitude of adverse impacts on wildlife, impacts would be significant.
-Cumulative: In the short term, contributions of adverse effects from the no-action alternative to the effects on terrestrial and aquatic fish and wildlife in the area from other projects would likely be imperceptible, but in the long term, with the continued erosion of the freshwater tidal marsh and loss of habitat, the no-action alternative would likely contribute noticeable adverse effects to the overall adverse cumulative effects on terrestrial and aquatic fish and wildlife species in the area. new habitat and associated benefits would be noticeable, but not significant.
+Cumulative : In the short term, contributions of adverse effects from the no-action alternative to the effects on terrestrial and aquatic fish and wildlife in the area from Alternative B would increase wetland and marsh habitat by approximately 70 acres, allowing a greater habitat area, which would increase the number of species and population sizes over the long term.
+Although there are new acres added, and the marsh would be stabilized, the amount of new habitat and associated benefits would be noticeable, but not significant.
 Construction-related impacts would result from the use of marine equipment, and include temporary displacement of fish and wildlife as the result of construction noise and vibrations.
 Less mobile species of aquatic wildlife could be buried during the fill process.
-Restrictions on construction periods would likely be put in place per agreements with state wildlife agency to minimize adverse effects from vibration and construction noise on species of fish and wildlife that breed in Alternative C would increase wetland and marsh habitat by up to 245 acres, with a smaller first phase that would stabilize and slightly increase overall marsh acreage, and would substantially increase the number of species and population sizes over the long term.
-The amount of new habitat and associated benefits would be noticeable and potentially significant.
-Similar construction-related impacts as alternative B, but larger in scope.
-Cumulative: Alternative C would contribute long-term beneficial impacts on wildlife to the mostly localized impacts from other past, present, and reasonably foreseeable projects.
+Restrictions on construction periods would likely be put in place per agreements with state wildlife agency to minimize adverse effects from vibration and construction noise on species of fish and wildlife that breed in the marsh.
+Adverse construction impacts are not likely to be large enough to be significant under alternative B. Cumulative : Alternative B would contribute mostly beneficial impacts on wildlife in Dyke Marsh and the Potomac River to the impacts from other past, present, and reasonably foreseeable future projects.
+The contribution would be somewhat noticeable because it would increase the amount of available habitat to species in the local area.
+B, but larger in scope.
+Cumulative : Alternative C would contribute long- term beneficial impacts on wildlife to the mostly localized impacts from other past, present, and reasonably foreseeable projects.
 The contribution would be appreciable because the cumulative adverse impacts of projects are for the most part localized, and the scale of the Dyke Marsh restoration under this alternative would be relatively large.